Massive replenishment begins to ease fuel shortages in the United States | ExBulletin

 Massive replenishment begins to ease fuel shortages in the United States

-Motorists in the southeastern states of the United States continued to search for fuel on Saturday as a massive replenishment effort took hold, helping alleviate shortages due to a cyber attack that cut off supplies to Florida in New Jersey.
+(Reuters) – Motorists in the southeastern states of the United States continued to search for fuel on Saturday as a massive replenishment effort took hold, helping alleviate shortages due to a cyber attack that cut supplies from Florida to New Jersey.

 More than 14,000 gas stations surveyed by the gasBuddy fuel tracking app were experiencing outages, up from a high of 16,200 earlier on Friday.
 The national average for a gallon of regular unleaded was $ 3.04, up from $ 2.95 a week ago, according to AAA.